 The Lake Shore location specialized in chicken (there was even a "Tim Horton Chicken"-branded VW van that doubled as the Charade family car) while the Yonge Street store flipped steaks and sold doughnuts.

 The business quickly failed and the last store, on Lawrence Ave., closed in 1964.
 Horton didn't like to talk about the disastrous venture in subsequent interviews.
 "Let's just leave it at that.
 They flopped," he told Canadian magazine shortly before his death.

 At the suggestion of Charade, the pair moved the company out of Toronto.
-The competition in Scarborough was fierce: There were already more than 30 drive-ins on Lawrence and Eglinton avenues in 1967 and rivals Country Time and Mister Donut were gobbling up the doughnut market.
+The competition in Scarborough was fierce: there were already more than 30 drive-ins on Lawrence and Eglinton avenues in 1967 and rivals Country Time and Mister Donut were a major force.

 Jim Charade selected a former Esso station at Ottawa St. and Dunsmure Rd. in Hamilton for the retooled company's first location.
 It was close to one of the town's major employers and sold coffee and pastries - a coffee and doughnut for a quarter and 12 doughnuts for 69 cents.